Welcome to the Dominican Republic! You will arrive in Santo Domingo and begin your journey.

 While there is an inherent risk in travel, we control that risk very well.
 All of our programs are run in locations that we feel comfortable traveling to with students.
 Students will be supervised by our staff from the moment of the arrival in the Dominican Republic Airport.
 Students are never left alone in any place and the communities we are working with are very responsible.

 All staff have at least first aid and CPR certifications, and some are also Wilderness First Responders.
 We employ local staff that know the areas that we visit well.

 We have risk management plans in place for all of our programs, and close relations with local communities.
 We hire local staff that know the lay of the land, and can spot risky situations.
-We monitor weather, crime, and government notices, and also have a partnership with International SOS.
+We monitor weather, crime, and government notices, and also have a partnership with HX Global.
 We keep our finger on the pulse of what’s going in the country.